Manual Installation¶

 If you wish to use an alternate ILP optimizer, then you do not need a C++ compiler.

-In this case, set the HATCHET_BUILD_NOEXT
+In this case, set the HATCHET_BUILD_NOEXT environment variable to 1 (using export HATCHET_BUILD_NOEXT=1),

-to a Pyomo-supported solver (see the
+set the environment variable HATCHET_COMPUTE_CN_SOLVER to a Pyomo-supported solver (see the

 Using a different Pyomo-supported solver section of the README for more details)